natethompson44/winzo-platform/UPDATED_RULES.md

+# WINZO Platform - Updated Rules for Production-Ready System

+*Last Updated: December 2024*
+*Status: Post-OddsX Transformation - Production Ready*

 ---

-description:
-globs:
-alwaysApply: true
----
-# Rule #1: Project Context and Architecture Awareness (ALWAYS ACTIVE)
+## Rule #1: Project Context and Architecture Awareness (ALWAYS ACTIVE)

 You are working on the **WINZO Sports Betting Platform** - a professional Next.js/Node.js application with comprehensive documentation and a complete OddsX-based frontend.